JumpyJumpy/stat628/README.md

 ## Code
 Codes are in [code](https://github.com/JumpyJumpy/stat628-module2/tree/master/code) folder.
 Codes used for cleaning the data and analysis were writen in R. Raw codes are in [`BodyFat.R`](https://github.com/JumpyJumpy/stat628-module2/blob/master/code/BodyFat.R).
-Or if one is insterested in the output of each step without running the script, see [`BodyFat.ipynb`](https://github.com/JumpyJumpy/stat628-module2/blob/master/code/BodyFat.ipynb).
+Or the jupyter notebook version of the code [`BodyFat.ipynb`](https://github.com/JumpyJumpy/stat628-module2/blob/master/code/BodyFat.ipynb).

 Note: R package `tidyverse`, `car`, `ggplot2` and `MASS` are required to run `BodyFat2.R`.